cs0041/bricknblock-smart-contracts/README.md

     - `claimTokens`: Allows investors to claim their property tokens after fundraising completion.

 ### 6. PropertyToken.sol
+Defines the token structure used to represent fractional ownership of properties.
+This contract is central to tokenizing real estate assets.
 - **Purpose**: Represents a tokenized property with governance and dividend distribution capabilities.
 - **Key Features**:
   - **Minting**: